CAMERA-BBQS/BCI2000/README.md

 # BCI2000
+Intro:
+Our platform is built on top of BCI2000, a modular real-time system for neural data acquisition and experimental control.
+In our setup, BCI2000 is used specifically as a synchronization backbone to provide a unified time base across multiple data streams, including (intracranial) neural recordings, video, audio, and a custom Python-based script.
+We leverage BCI2000’s real-time signal streaming and event-marker infrastructure to ensure precise temporal alignment across modalities, while all task logic and downstream analyses are implemented in custom components outside of BCI2000.
+For more information, please visit: [BCI2000](https://www.bci2000.org)

 This repository contains example batch files used to initialize and configure the BCI2000 program, with parameter files customized for CAMERA project.